 After completion of Sections A, B and C of the application form, candidates should:

-- 1. Sign the Declaration at Section E; - 2.
-Arrange for their supervisor to complete the Certification at Section D; and - 3.
+- 1. Sign the Declaration at Section D; and - 2.
 Submit the application form in accordance with the requirements set out in detail below.

 Submission of Applications